CarterPape/CarterPape.github.io/resume.md

 * Presented with [Jamie Lynn Gilbert][Jamie Gilbert] at the 2018 North Carolina College Media Association to an audience of North Carolina student journalists on how student newspapers can bring podcasting to their audiences

 ### Volunteer for [SATELLITE][SATELLITE] at NC State
-#### May 2017 - present
+#### May 2017 - May 2018

 * SATELLITE introduces North Carolina high school students from underserved parts of the state to college opportunities, focused in STEM topics and hosted at NC State.
 SATELLITE is organized and run by students of NC State, through the Caldwell Fellows Program.
-* Joined the program as a camp counselor in 2017, now working to provide meals for SATELLITE campers and volunteers in its 21st year
+* Joined the program as a camp counselor in 2017, then worked to provide meals for SATELLITE campers and volunteers in its 21st year

 [activism series]: http://www.technicianonline.com/search/?f=html&q=activism+series+carter+pape&d1=2017-02-01&d2=2017-04-01&sd=desc&l=25&t=article%2Ccollection%2Cvideo%2Cyoutube&nsa=eedition
 [Bill on LinkedIn]: https://www.linkedin.com/in/lssg3/